Plants - Animals

 My cautions concerning the nature trail should be taken seriously.
 That said, I have to say that this little path is one of my favourite.
 I take the stream fordings and so on as little challenges.
 And yes, I do get the occasional "soaker."

-I can only hope that the Quinte Field Naturalists, or Quinte Conservation or some interested party rebuild the trail.
-It's a gem and the forest is slowly recapturing it so that soon there will be few people who remember where it went.
+I can only hope that the Quinte Field Naturalists, or Quinte Conservation or some interested party rebuild some trails.
+The Nature trail in particular was a gem and the forest is slowly recapturing it.
+Soon there will be few people who remember where it went..

 From the red trail: